cleemy-desu-wayo/vr/README.md

-# Static Assets for VRChat
+# Static Files for VRChat Client

 this is GitHub Pages repository for https://cleemy-desu-wayo.github.io/vr/